Venasque, classed as one of "The Most beautiful villages of France"

 Around the village, beautiful country walks allow you the opportunity to discover the surrounding nature and the large expanses of cherry trees as far as the eye can see.

-This old 6th-century baptistery is unbelievably well-preserved.
-Reworked several times over the centuries, and contained within the 13th-century church, the imposing edifice was used twice a year to baptise adults through immersion during ceremonies exclusively performed by the bishop.
+Remodelled several times over the centuries and incorporated into the 13th century church, the large building was used twice a year to baptise adults by immersion in ceremonies performed exclusively by the bishop.

-The hole where the octagonal-shaped baptismal font was positioned is still visible today.
+The hole where the octagonal baptismal font was placed is still visible today.

 In Venasque, the cherry reigns supreme and is at the heart of the village’s farming activity.
 The most widely cultivated variety is specific to the place and called the "Monts de Venasque".